Lacunzo/RoR2Randomizer/RoR2Randomizer/README.md

 * Boss Randomizer:
   * Twisted Scavengers can now be randomized.
+  * Alloy Worship Unit on Siren's Call can now be randomized.
   * Fixed Aurelionite not spawning during Mithrix fight if Mithrix randomizer is enabled

 * Projectile Randomizer: